Autodesk/maya-usd/docs/testing.md

 This contains most of the unit tests for the core AL_USDMaya library, and uses the AL_MayaTest library to create a test plugin to run them (see [plugin](../plugin/AL_USDMayaTestPlugin/plugin.cpp))

+It also contains a **run_mayaplugin_tests.mel** script which loads the plugin, and runs the test command with no args.
+You can use this to run the tests from batch mode, and additionally use the **run_mayaplugin_tests.sh** to call the same from the command line or a CI system - there are CMake targets for using with [ctest](https://cmake.org/cmake/help/latest/manual/ctest.1.html) which we use to run our automated tests

 ## AL_MayaUtils
 see [here](../mayautils/AL/maya/tests/mayaplugintest/)

+Similar to the above